HashiCorp Cloud Platform

 View secrets inventory report

 The admin role has access to secrets inventory reporting.
-For non-admin users, you need the secrets inventory report reader role for Vault reporting service in addition to view the report.
+For non-admin users, you need the Report reader role for Vault reporting service in addition to view the report.

 In the HCP Portal, select Vault Dedicated.